 Interpretation of Airborne Geophysical Data

-projects over the last two decades.
-The general format followed for each project
+over the last two decades.
+The general format followed for each project is:

 - Background research